Sauravsingh0049/Analyzing-Trends-and-insights-of-social-media-users-through-Interactive-Dashboard/README.md

-# Analyzing-Trends-and-insights-of-social-media-users through Interactive Dashboard
+# Analyzing Trends and insights of social media users through Interactive Dashboard on Microsoft PowerBi

 ## Objectives